serverless-heaven/serverless-webpack/README.md

 };
 ```

+#### Full customization (for experts)

+The lib export also provides the `serverless` and `options` properties, through
+which you can access the Serverless instance and the options given on the command-line.

+This enables you to have a fully customized dynamic configuration, that can evaluate
+anything available in the Serverless framework.
+There are really no limits.

+Samples are: The current stage and the complete service definition.
+You thereby
+have access to anything that a Serverless plugin would have access to.

+Both properties should be handled with care and should never be written to,
+as that will modify the running framework and leads to unpredictable behavior!

+If you have cool use cases with the full customization, we might add your solution
+to the plugin examples as showcase.

+### Output

 Note that, if the `output` configuration is not set, it will automatically be
 generated to write bundles in the `.webpack` directory.
 If you set your own `output`
 configuration make sure to add a [`libraryTarget`][link-webpack-libtarget]